AnonymousAccount327/Strata/README.md

 Our converters mirror those scripts (same field ordering, indexing, and bipartite incidence layout), so inputs produced with the PPoPP’20 pipeline work directly with this code.

+Please download the dataset from SNAP first and then convert into the Hygra layout.
+Next, save them in the "Hypergraphs" folder in order to run the dataset.